april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 ## Definitions
 * Bill: A proposed change to the governing rules of the April Knights that must pass both the upper and the lower council.
-* Act: A type of legislation that principally enacts, amends, and repeals statutes.
+* Act: A legislative document.
 * Statute: Specific rules related to the operation of the April Knights as designated by acts.
 * Law: Any legislation that has been voted on and passed to become binding.
 * Repository (Repo): A collection of related files and folders that are stored together in a single place.